-This is why you should trust our list of the best Xbox One Games:
+This is why you should trust our best Xbox One Games list:

-At Trusted Reviews we love video games.
-Whether we’re testing the latest releases for review or just gaming at home in our spare time, at least one of us always has a controller in our hands.
-This helps ensure we can provide expert opinion on the blockbuster titles you’re thinking about spending your hard-earned cash on at the tills.
+We love video games here at Trusted.
+Whether we’re testing the latest releases or just gaming at home in our spare time, we’re never too far from a controller or mouse and keyboard.
+This helps ensure we can provide expert opinion on the blockbuster titles you’re thinking about spending your hard-earned cash on.

 We may make a bit of money if you click one of the links to buy something from the below list.
-That means we want to make sure you’re happy with your purchase, so you can come back to us again the next time you need something, safe in the knowledge you’re getting sound advice.
+That means we want to make sure you’re happy with your purchase, so you can come back to us again safe in the knowledge you’re getting sound advice.

 Microsoft has recently made big changes to the Xbox script.
 Launching two new consoles in the form of Xbox One S and Xbox One X, the latter now the most powerful home console you can buy, there’s been a huge change of direction for its gaming arm.